adrianoaguiar/training-crm-application/README.md

 ## Web Server Configuration

-OroCRM application is based on symfony standard application so web server cofiguration recomendation are the [same][5].
+OroCRM application is based on the Symfony standard application so web server configuration recommendations are the [same][5].

 [1]:  http://symfony.com/doc/2.3/book/installation.html
 [2]:  http://getcomposer.org/